PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: At Berlin’s Charité hospital in 1888, Ida finds romance, a path to her dream job and an inside look into cures for tuberculosis and diphtheria.

-Content: TV-MA for nudity.
-I’ve only seen a couple of episodes thus far; however, this series doesn’t seem particularly vulgar.
+Content: TV-MA for nudity but is not vulgar.
 Nude deceased bodies may occasionally be present due to the premise of the series.

 Netflix Synopsis: This drama follows the political rivalries and romance of Queen Elizabeth II’s reign and the events that shaped the second half of the 20th century.